jitsi/jitsi-meet-electron/README.md

 ./jitsi-meet-x86_64.AppImage --ozone-platform-hint=auto
 ```

-Note that screensharing is currently not supported under wayland, eg. the permissions prompt may loop endlessly.
+Note that screen-sharing is currently not supported under wayland, eg. the permissions prompt may loop endlessly.

 In case you experience a blank page after jitsi server upgrades, try removing the local cache files: